Hiddenite Gemstone Information

 Hiddenite can be confused with chrysoberyl (which is different because it has an orthorhombic crystal habit), diopside, emerald, peridot, precious beryl and verdelite.
 Emeralds are often found alongside hiddenite, but emerald can be identified by its indistinct cleavage, inclusions, hexagonal crystal system and hardness.

-Hiddenite Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top
+Hiddenite Gemstone Mythology, Metaphysical and Alternative Healing Powers

 Hiddenite is a non-traditional birthstone for those born in August and a non-traditional zodiacal stone for Librans.
 Hiddenite is said to help its wearer to get in touch with their emotions by liberating them from fear and encouraging compassion and loving kindness.
 The healing properties of hiddenite are thought to help heal the heart and provide comfort from emotional stress.
 In traditional Hindu belief systems, hiddenite is thought to be of benefit to the brow, or "third eye" chakra, which is the eye of intuition and the intellect.

-Hiddenite Gemstone and Jewellery Design Ideas Back to Top
+Hiddenite Gemstone and Jewelry Design Ideas Back to Top

 Hiddenite is ideal for rings, necklaces, bracelets and pendants.
 It can be fashioned into almost any shape.
 Hiddenite makes attractive faceted gemstones, cabochons or sperical beads.
 As with diamond, hiddenite should be protected from hard knocks by protected settings in rings for daily wear.
 This is because a single blow could cause fracturing due to perfect cleavage.
 Hiddenite is hard (6.5 - 7 on the Mohs scale), which gives it durability and resistance to scratches.